harveyt/harveyt.github.io/_posts/2014-12-31-setting-up-a-free-blog.markdown

 Create Blog Locally
 -------------------

-Create the bare bones [Octopress] and [Jekyll] directory, which contains the most basic website and a single example blog post.
+Now you can create the bare bones [Octopress] and [Jekyll] directory, which contains the most basic website and a single example blog post.

 For personal [GitHub Pages] the repository on [GitHub] has to be called